silverstripe/cwp/docs/en/content_administration/page_types.md

 ## Page

 This is the standard content page, used for all pages that have no other requirements.
-Note that it also comes with a lot of extra features anyway, such as being able to add related pages and tags from a taxonomy.
+Note that it also comes with a lot of extra features such as being able to add related pages and tags from a taxonomy.

 ## Error Page